If you are looking for some drama in your garden, consider adding foxtail lilies. Their flower stalks grow to 6 – 8 feet tall.

 How to Divide Foxtail Lilies

 Foxtail lilies are propagated by division.
-They should be divided every 3 – 4 years.
+They should be divided every 3 to 4 years.
 Division is best done in the fall.
 That will give the new plants a chance to grow out some new roots and get settled in before winter.

 Carefully dig up your clump of lilies using a garden fork.
 Gently break the tubers apart, making sure that each piece has roots.
-Replant your new divisions 1 – 2 feet apart in holes that are 15 inches wide and 2 – 4 inches deep depending on how cold your climate is.
+Replant your new divisions 1 to 2 feet apart in holes that are 15 inches wide and 2 to 4 inches deep depending on how cold your climate is.
 Plant them with the pointed end facing up.
 Water well and cover with a thick layer of mulch for winter protection.

 © 2020 Caren White